DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/PM-Categories.md

 ### Drag and drop categories

-After assigned the categories to the parameter, you can make drag and drop the categories to another parameter.
+Once you have assigned the categories to the parameter, you can drag and drop the categories to another parameter.

 ![ParaManager drag and drop](../../assets\images\PM-Ct-DragDrop.gif)